 Java is a general-purpose, secure, robust, object-oriented language developed by Sun Microsystems in 1990.
 Java is portable which means it follows to write once run anywhere paradigm.
-Many of the useful application are build on Java and required Java runtime environment.
-If you are preparing your system for the developing new java applications, you need to install JDK on your machine.
+Many of the useful applications are built on Java and required a Java runtime environment.
+If you are preparing your system for developing new Java applications, you need to install JDK on your machine.

-The latest version is Java 15 which was released in September 15, 2020.
-This tutorial helps you to install Java on macOS system.
+The latest version is Java 17 which was released in September 2020.
+This tutorial helps you to install Java on the macOS system.

 Step 1 – Prerequisites